10 Minimalist Lifestyle Tips and Enjoying Life More

 Are you spending money every day on that expensive cup of coffee or on eating lunch out?
 Are you wasting time at useless meetings and on worthless conference calls?

 Stop it!
-The minimalist lifestyle approach can help here.
+A minimalist lifestyle approach can be beneficial here.
 Only attend the ones that you can really contribute to and avoid the rest.
-No one will miss you and you can get one or two important details from one of your co-workers.
+No one will miss you, and you can get one or two crucial details from one of your co-workers.

-Do you really need that second car or a car at all?
+Do you really need a second car or any car at all?
 Can you walk, take the train, bike, or bus to work?
-Do you have great public transportation where you live?
+Do you have excellent public transportation where you live?

 Can you use it to get around?
-Maybe just buying an older car and getting rid of the stress of monthly payments on a new car may be an option for the few times during the week you may need one.
+Perhaps buying an older car and eliminating the stress of monthly payments on a new one may be an option for the occasional times during the week when you need one.

-Having a second car can be nice but the time and money spent to pay for storing and managing it can be better spent.
+Having a second car can be nice, but the time and money spent on storing and managing it can be better spent.
 Don’t spend time shopping for clothes and other items you don’t need.

 Try spending a whole year buying nothing.
 That is right. . .
 NOTHING!
 You already have everything you need and all the clothing to last you a few years.

-If something breaks that you think you really need, try borrowing it from someone to see if you truly need to purchase it or if you can avoid buying it.
+If something breaks that you think you need, try borrowing it from someone to see if you genuinely need to purchase it or if you can avoid buying it.

-Trust me, you will survive and you will regain a lot of time back.
-You will not be wasting time going shopping, window shopping, or preparing mentally to shop.
+Trust me, you will survive, and you will regain a lot of time.
+You won’t waste time going shopping, window shopping, or mentally preparing to shop.

-Growing a new appreciation for the things you do have and you will realize you may have some things that perform a redundant purpose.
+Growing a new appreciation for the things you have, you will realize that you may have some things that serve a redundant purpose.
 This is another benefit of following minimalist lifestyle tips.

 You will even find that you have things that perform dual purposes.
-Ask yourself “Is there a way I can sidestep or eliminate these expenses/commitments altogether?”
+Ask yourself, “Is there a way I can sidestep or eliminate these expenses/commitments?”
 10 ways to curb financial anxiety when you’re stressed about money.

 3. Have a preference for Minimalist Lifestyle items that are versatile

-A Minimalist would prefer to have 3 items that perform 10 tasks than ten items that perform 10 tasks.
-When I was de-cluttering my kitchen I realized that I had a few items that performed a redundant task.
+A Minimalist would prefer to have three items that perform ten tasks than ten items that perform one task each.
+When I was de-cluttering my kitchen, I realized that I had a few items that performed a redundant task.

-Eliminating those items contributed greatly to the new clutter-free counters and crisp clean Minimalist look of my kitchen.
+Eliminating those items contributed significantly to the new clutter-free counters and crisp, clean Minimalist look of my kitchen.

 It made life easier for me in many ways.
 Shopping for clothing was simpler because my uniform consisted of a blue or gray top and black pants.
 That is all I had to look for when shopping.

-If I found a quality combo that fit well I could buy multiple pairs and be done clothing shopping for the year.
-I am sure that is what Steve Jobs did as he wore a black turtleneck and blue jeans as his uniform.
+If I found a quality combo that fit well, I could buy multiple pairs and be done with clothing shopping for the year.
+I am sure that is what Steve Jobs did, as he wore a black turtleneck and blue jeans as his uniform.

 It saved me time and money.
-It also cut down on decision fatigue as I did not have to waste time trying to decide on multiple styles and colors of clothing.
+It also reduced decision fatigue, as I didn’t have to waste time trying to decide on multiple styles and colors of clothing.

-This is where you purchase a number of tops and bottoms that work well together.
-You then mix and match them to give the appearance of a much larger fashionable wardrobe.
+This is where you purchase a selection of tops and bottoms that complement each other well.
+You then mix and match them to give the appearance of a much larger, fashionable wardrobe.

-This is one of the most important minimalist lifestyle tips.
+This is one of the most essential minimalist lifestyle tips.

 Minimalists believe that less is more.
-The less useless junk that you don’t need will lead to less time needed to acquire the money to purchase that stuff and less time spent storing and managing it.
+The less useless junk you don’t need, the less time you spend acquiring money to purchase it, and the less time you spend storing and managing it.

 Less junk leads to more time for good friends and family.
 De-cluttering can take many forms.

 9 Decluttering Secrets From Professional Organizers can be a guide for many.
-Others respond to challenges and Get Organized With the 30-Day Declutter Challenge may work for them.
+Others respond to challenges, and the Get Organized With the 30-Day Declutter Challenge may be a suitable option for them.

 Whatever works for you is fine.
 Give it all a try.
 Anything that does not add value to your life or make you happy.